yhLeeee/yhLeeee.github.io/_pages/about.md

 ## <i class="fa fa-ft fa-fire"></i>&nbsp;&nbsp;News

 * 3 papers have been submitted to EMNLP 2020.
-* 1 paper has been submitted to NeuralIPS 2020.
+* 1 paper has been submitted to NeurIPS 2020.
 * 2 papers got accepted by IJCAI 2020.
 * 1 paper got accepted by ACL 2020.